Wally: Batched Private Nearest Neighbor Search at Scale: Baseline Private Protocol with High Communication

-Hiding the nearest clusters is a significant performance bottleneck in previous schemes like Tiptoe.
-For instance, to conceal a single nearest cluster, Tiptoe requires the client to send an encrypted query for each cluster; similarly, it requires the server to perform SHE operations against all the clusters.
-This is because omitting clusters will indicate to the server that the client is not interested in them.
-Computing over the entire database hides the nearest cluster completely, but this results in a prohibitively high communication and computation.
+Hiding the nearest clusters from the server is a key performance bottleneck in previous SHE-based schemes, such as Tiptoe.
+Tiptoe does not support querying only the clusters the client is interested in.
+This is because skipping a cluster will indicate to the server that the client's query is not in those clusters.
+Thus, to hide the query clusters, the client must send encrypted material for \emph{each} cluster.
+Similarly, the server performs expensive SHE operations against all the clusters.
+Computing over the entire database hides the nearest cluster completely, but this results in prohibitively poor performance.

-We propose an approach based on differential privacy.
-The key advantage is that \emph{touching} all the clusters is not required, which results in a significant improvement in communication and server computation than Tiptoe.
-We emphasize that differential privacy is a different privacy notion than the full obliviousness Tiptoe achieves; however, it is still a standard privacy notion.
-Intuitively, our proposed approach provides $(\epsilon, \delta)$-differential privacy.
-This approach guarantees to every client that the maximum privacy loss due to its queries is essentially bounded by $e^\epsilon$ with all but $\delta$ probability.
-In other words, a client's queries do not significantly influence the outcome of any statistical inference run by the server.
+To overcome this issue, we propose an approach based on differential privacy.
+The key advantage is that \emph{the protocol no longer requires touching all the clusters}, which results in a significant performance improvement.
+While differential privacy offers a different privacy guarantee than the full obliviousness provided by Tiptoe, it remains a widely accepted privacy notion.
+Our approach provides $(\epsilon, \delta)$-DP.
+Intuitively, this guarantees that the maximum privacy loss due to the client's queries is essentially bounded by $e^\epsilon$ with probability at least $1-\delta$.

-The starting point of our solution is an observation that in large-scale search engines, sufficiently many clients are making queries at any given time.
-Therefore, we can hide a particular client query among the batch of queries from all the clients.
-Our approach require following steps.

-\paragraph{Epochs.} As the first, we require the system to run in epochs of time, each one second long; within each epoch, a fixed number of clients make queries.
-This does not require any synchronization across clients.
-Each client can independently decide to participate or skip an epoch.
-However, we assume a minimum number of honest clients stay online throughout an epoch and that a participating client can only make at most $\Delta$ queries within each epoch.
-We also require that the client send $\Delta$ clusters as independent queries to the server instead of sending them together.
-The worst privacy loss for a particular client is the sum of the loss in each epoch in which the client has participated.
-The correctness guarantee is that all the queries within an epoch are processed by the end of the epoch.

-\paragraph{Anonymized queries.} We also require all the queries to be anonymized.
-For this, each client will send the queries via an anonymization network.

-Note that even though queries are anonymized, by observing traffic patterns, the server can still learn information about the queries.
-For example, if the server has side information that a particular client is interested in a specific cluster and all the other clients are known not to access the cluster, then by observing that the cluster is accessed, the server can infer whether a request is from the client or not.
-Therefore, we require deniability of queries.
-Similarly, the server can exploit the arrival times of queries to infer if queries belong to a particular client.
-For example, the queries towards each epoch's start could belong to a particular user.
-Therefore, we need to suppress leakage through the timing channel.